Accessibility in the Pyle Center

 - Speakers and moderators should always verbally repeat questions or statements made by the audience (whether spoken or in the chat).

 - Provide an access document containing a script of your talk or a list of common nouns (proper nouns especially) that occur in it.
-Here’s an example created by Dr. Ellen Samuels, Emeritus Professor of English and Gender and Women’s Studies at UW-Madison.
+Emeritus Professor of English and Gender and Women’s Studies at UW-Madison, Dr. Ellen Samuels provides an example of an access document for her own presentation.

 - Make sure all activities are accessible to all bodies.
 Be prepared with modifications if necessary.